Home / publications / commentaries /

 Sur-placeNoNo (because journey not “dangerous”)No (because entry lawful)

-Source: Migration Observatory analysis.
+Source: Migration Observatory analysis of legislation and guidance.

 How will deterrence policies affect immigration detention in the UK?